valentinatessarounitn/LS-AutoArchive/README.md

 3. Activate the plugin via the LimeSurvey admin interface.
 4. Configure plugin settings under the plugin configuration panel.

+### Via GIT
+1. Clone this repository to your local machine
+2. Rename the folder `LS-AutoArchive-main` to `AutoArchive`
+3. Copy the AutoArchive folder into the `application/plugins/` directory of your LimeSurvey installation
+4. Log in to LimeSurvey as an administrator and go to `Configuration` > `Plugins`.
+5. If LimeSurvey does not automatically detect the plugin, manually trigger a scan of the files from the plugin configuration page.
+6. Activate the plugin via the LimeSurvey admin interface.
+7. Configure plugin settings under the plugin configuration panel.

 ---

 ## 🔧 Configuration Options